k-pipe/pipeline-operator-helm-chart/README.md

 using a Google Kubernetes Engine (GKE) cluster in autopilot mode.

-The setup of one or multiple GKE autopilot clusters with the pipeline operator already deployed is greatly simplified [using a terraform module](https://github.com/k-pipe/terraform-module-gke-autopilot/blob/main/example/README.md).
+The setup of one or multiple GKE autopilot clusters with the pipeline operator already deployed is greatly simplified [using this terraform module](https://github.com/k-pipe/terraform-module-gke-autopilot).

+To try it out follow the instructions given in [this example](https://github.com/k-pipe/terraform-module-gke-autopilot/blob/main/example/README.md).

 ## Further information